 - Avalon Project: Selected Statutes of the United States: Chronological (Yale Law School)

 - Intended to include "digital documents relevant to the fields of Law, History, Economics, Politics, Diplomacy and Government".
 Includes separate sections on Statutes Concerning Native Americans and Slavery.

 - United States Statutes at Large (Library of Congress)

 - Full text of the Statutes at Large for the first forty-three Congresses (from 1789 until 1875).
 Browsable images.
 Can browse the General Index (1789-1845) or use the Collections Search page (select the title Statutes at Large, index only; 1789-1873).

 Updating a Public Law

-To find the current status of a very recent (1999 to present) law when you have the public law number, use the US Code Classification Tables below.
-For an early law, search one of the electronic versions of the United States Code AND check the Tables volume of USCA.
+To find the current status of a very recent law when you have the public law number, use the US Code Classification Tables below.
+For an earlier law, search one of the electronic versions of the United States Code AND check the Tables volume of USCA.

 - Organizes public laws by public law number and by Code section.
 Use the table sorted by Public Law number to determine which sections of the Code will be affected by a particular law.
 Use the table sorted by Code section to find out whether a particular section of the Code has recently been amended.